Amanda Chantal Bacon

 Amanda Chantal Bacon is an American entrepreneur, cookbook author, and wellness influencer.
 Originally from New York, Bacon founded the juice and beauty products company Moon Juice in 2012.
 The company's items are sold in multiple locations and its supplements are available in the United States and Canada at retailers such as Sephora.

 Moon Juice is reported to have over $20 million in annual sales and has celebrity fans such as Gwyneth Paltrow, Zoë Kravitz, and Shailene Woodley.

 Career

-Bacon graduated from the New England Culinary Institute in Vermont and moved to Los Angeles to work as a chef at the restaurant Louques.
+Bacon graduated from the New England Culinary Institute in Vermont and moved to Los Angeles to work as a chef at the restaurant Lucques.
 She opened her first Moon Juice shop in 2012.
 By 2015, she had three locations of the store.

 Bacon published a cookbook, The Moon Juice Cookbook, in September 2016.

 In 2018, Bacon launched a line of beauty products under the Moon Juice name.

 In 2021, Moon Juice was reported to have hired a management consultant to explore mergers and acquisitions options.

-Controversies

-In 2022, ex-employees of Bacon's Moon Juice company alleged that it was a toxic work environment for employees in Los Angeles.
-Its stores in California had composting bins, but former employees claimed they were told to throw compost in the regular trash because the company did not pay for a composting service.